Table of Contents[Hide][Show]

 Spring is right around the corner.
 If you live in a state like mine that cannot make up its mind in March, thinking about the flowers of spring gets you through the March snow.

 At this point, we are all waiting for that.
 I love to start my seeds and gardening in March.
-A tiny seed is bustling with purpose, a flower-to-be yearning for the light somewhere out there.
+A tiny seed is bustling with purpose, a flower-to-be yearning for the light.

 Choosing the Right Flowers for Your Plot